blu3r4y/AdventOfLanguages2020/README.md

 I was missing list comprehensions and tuple unpacking a lot here.
 And that there is no `argmax()` or `enumerate()`.
 And I hated that there is no `.split(",")` function to parse comma-separated lists easily.
-I probably code too much Python, yes ...
+I probably code too much Python.